FOSS-Club-SSET/Simple-As-It-Gits-2025/README.md

 ---

 Task:
-There is a base repository with a folder named 'A'.
-The task is to add a .md (README) file in folder 'A', push it, and open a Pull Request to contribute it.
+Fork the Simple As It Gits repo, clone it to your local machine, and add a <your_name>.md file in the participants folder.

 ### CLI Commands:

 bash
-git clone <your-fork-url>            # Clone your forked repo git switch -c <your-branch-name>     # Create and switch to a new branch cd A                                 # Navigate to folder A git add <file>                       # Stage your changes git commit -m "Your message"         # Commit the changes git push origin <your-branch-name>   # Push your branch to your GitHub fork
+git clone
+git switch
+git add
+git commit
+git push

 ---